nervosnetwork/ckb/rpc/README.md

 ### Type `LockHashCapacity`

-Accumulated capacity of a set of cells.
+The accumulated capacity of a set of cells.

 #### Fields

-`LockHashCapacity` is a JSON object with following fields.
+`LockHashCapacity` is a JSON object with the following fields.

 *   `capacity`: [`Capacity`](#type-capacity) - Total capacity of all the cells in the set.